hzget/hzget.github.io/ml_tech/generaliztion_errors.md

 an overfitting issue.
 It can also because that the learning algorithm is not robust to the [ill-condition][condition number] matrix.
+In this case, it can be resolved by [ridge regression](./algorithms/ridge_regression.md).

 [Bias-Variance Tradeoff]: http://fourier.eng.hmc.edu/e176/lectures/ch7/node11.html
 [condition number]: https://en.wikipedia.org/wiki/Condition_number#Matrices